 Walter Munk MedalAwarded in Recognition of Distinguished Research in Physical Oceanography, Ocean Acoustics, or Marine Geophysics

-The nomination period is from June 1 through September 30, 2021.
-The master nominator serves as the point of contact; all nominations must be submitted through the online system which will open in June 2021.
+The nomination period is from mid-July through October 31, 2021.
+The lead nominator serves as the point of contact.
+All nominations must be submitted through the online system.

 When putting together the nomination package, please first review the following criteria that must be met for a nominee to be considered for selection for the Munk Medal: